WeNYLee/Learning/Supervised Learning/README.md

 Classification: predict a state, such as a music genre (Jazz, Rock, etc.).
 Generally, there are four types of classification tasks, including (1) binary classification, (2) multi-class classification, (3) multi-label classification, and (4) imbalanced classification.
 So far, there have been many classification methods, such as support vector machines, Naive Bayes, and k-Nearest Neighbors.

-The idea of support vector machines is to find a hyperplane that divides the given data instances into two categories.
+The idea of support vector machines is to find a hyperplane that divides the given data instances into two categories, while maximizing the width of the gap between the two categories.